WoW TBC Classic: How does Blizzard rate the mix of dead and full servers?

 With a view to TBC Classic, even server connections like in Retail-WoW could go too far.
 After all, the server identity or server community is even more important here.

 In addition, the developers have gained the impression over the years that many players do not want to play on a well-balanced realm.
-There is more than enough data to that many players specifically choose servers as transfer targets on which they then belong to a clear majority faction.
+There is more than enough data to show that many players specifically choose servers as transfer targets on which they then belong to a clear majority faction.

 In addition, one would like to prevent such a merger from suddenly requiring layers on realms that have been doing without layers for months.
 These layers should only be used when there is no other way, because they are also heavily criticized.